 Similar to MUTYH, NTHL1 is a DNA repair gene involved in the BER pathway.
 It encodes a bifunctional N-glycosylase protein that recognizes and removes oxidized pyrimidines, such as 2′-deoxy-5-hydroxycytldine (5-OHdC) and ring-opened purines[56].
 5-OHdC arises as a consequence of the oxidation of deoxycytosine, and it has the ability to pair both deoxyguanosine and deoxyadenine, leading to an accumulation of somatic C>T transitions, which can affect important CRC driver genes such as APC, TP53 or KRAS, among others.

-NTHL1 is located on the short arm of chromosome 16 (16p13.3), consists of 6 exons, and encodes a 312 amino-acid long protein[57].
+NTHL1 is located on the short arm of chromosome 16 (16p13.3), consists of 6 exons, and encodes a 312 amino acid protein[57].
 NTHL1 homozygous or compound heterozygous germline mutations have been recently detected in AAP, delineating an autosomal recessive polyposis syndrome called NTHL1-associated polyposis (NAP)[14].
-All NTHL1 biallelic carriers described so far showed AAP and frequently, other extracolonic tumors such as endometrial or breast[58].
-One nonsense mutation at codon 90 seems to be involved in nearly all the biallelic carriers described; however, novel pathogenic mutations are arising as new studies are emerging[58–62] (Figure 1E).
+All NTHL1 biallelic carriers described so far showed AAP, and also frequently showed other extracolonic tumors such as endometrial or breast[58].
+One nonsense mutation at codon 90 seems to be involved in nearly all the biallelic carriers described; however, novel pathogenic mutations are arising as new studies emerge[58–62] (Figure 1E).

-Theoretical estimation of NAP suggests a prevalence of at least five times lower than that of MAP[62].
-Due to the limited number of NAP families described up to now, the phenotypic spectrum and cancer risk estimates have not been properly established.
+Theoretical estimations of NAP suggest a prevalence of at least five times lower than that of MAP[62].
+Due to the limited number of NAP families described until now, the phenotypic spectrum and cancer risk estimates have not been properly established.

 MSH3

 MSH3 is one of the six MMR genes identified to date in eukaryotic cells[63].
 It is involved in the detection of replication errors in microsatellite sequences together with MSH2 and MSH6.
-MSH3 encodes an alternative binding partner for MSH2, which is required for the specific detection of insertion or deletion loops of two or more nucleotides[64] as well as for double-strand break repair[65].
-MSH2 needs the binding of MSH6 or MSH3 to exercise its function.
+MSH3 encodes an alternative binding partner for MSH2, which is required for the specific detection of insertion or deletion loops of two or more nucleotides[64], as well as for double strand break repair[65].
+MSH2 requires the binding of MSH6 or MSH3 to exercise its function.
 The MSH2-MSH6 dimer recognizes single substitutions and small indel mispairs, whereas MSH2-MSH3 recognizes errors in di- and larger nucleotide repeats[66].
 Inactivation of MSH3 leads to a high microsatellite instability of di- and tetranucleotides (EMAST), which has been associated with a characteristic somatic APC mutation spectrum in colorectal adenoma from AAP patients[15].

-The MSH3 gene is located in the long arm of chromosome 5 (5q14.1) and consists of 24 exons, encoding an 1137 amino-acid long protein[67].
+The MSH3 gene is located in the long arm of chromosome 5 (5q14.1) and consists of 24 exons, encoding an 1,137 amino acid protein[67].
 Biallelic truncating variants in MSH3 have been recently reported in two patients with AAP, suggesting an additional recessive subtype of colorectal AP[15] (Figure 1F).

 Until now, no more studies have validated these results, so its association with AAP and phenotype estimations remain to be defined.